 - Enforcing Property Rights: Stealing is wrong.
 Not only is theft generally agreed upon to morally damaging to the individual who steals, and causes suffering to those who are stolen from, but widespread theft (such as the looting that occurs in riots) creates massive market inefficiencies, and thus widespread theft would be a market failure.
 According to capitalists, if someone desires a product they should pay the agreed-upon price.
 Fraud is considered a form of stealing (as theft by trick) so it would fall under this.

 - There is much debate on what counts as stealing.
 Supporters of capitalism believe that using or taking the private property and personal possessions of someone else is stealing, whereas socialists only believe that using or taking the personal possessions of someone else is stealing.
-Finally, anarcho-capitalists would say that enforcing the collection of taxes is stealing.
+Finally, anarcho-capitalists would not only agree with the former, but also go further and add that enforcing the collection of taxes is stealing too.

 - Providing Public Services: Some things, such as lighthouses, well-maintained roads, and clean air are considered impossible for an individual person or organization to make a profit from because property rights are near impossible to enforce on these things.
 The government however can pay for these things with tax money, which they can force everyone to pay.
 Whether they should do this is the subject of debate among the many different schools of economic thought.
 See below.